 If you are looking for a guided tour of the Vatican at an affordable price and with a small group, this is the best option.

-Private tour of the Vatican
+Complete tour of the Vatican and St. Peter's Basilica

-What you should know about guided tours of the Vatican
+Other options for guided tours of the Vatican

 Organise your guided tour of the Vatican